vladislavkruglikov/LilDataScientist/README.md

 <br />

-hi, i'm [Vladislav Kruglikov](https://github.com/LilDataScientist), a passionate full stack data scientist and a ML & DL software engineer.
+hi, i'm [Vladislav Kruglikov](https://github.com/LilDataScientist), a passionate full stack data scientist and a ML & DL student.
 Studying for a bachelor's degree in applied mathematics and computer science at Financial University under the Government of the Russian Federation

 ### Languages & Tools